Group-Sparse Model Selection: Hardness and Relaxations: Pareto Frontier Examples

-In Fig.~\ref{fig:exp}(Right), we show the approximation error $\|{\bf x} - \hat{\bf x}\|_2^2$ as a function of the solution sparsity $K$ for the methods.
+In Figures ~\ref{fig:exp}(Right), we show the approximation error $\|{\bf x} - \hat{\bf x}\|_2^2$ as a function of the solution sparsity $K$ for the methods.
 The values of the DP solutions form the discrete Pareto frontier of the optimization problem controlled by the parameter $K$.
 Note that there are points in the Pareto frontier that do not lie on its convex hull, hence these solutions are not achievable by the TU linear relaxation.
-We observe that the Hierarchical Group Lasso\footnote{We used the code provided in \url{http://spams-devel.gforge.inria.fr/.}} also misses the solutions for $K = 21$ and $K=23$, while the Latent Group Lasso\footnote{We used the duplication of variables approach and solved the resulting Group Lasso problem using SpaRSA: \url{http://www.lx.it.pt/~mtf/SpaRSA/}} approach achieves more levels of sparsity (but still missing the solutions for $K=2, 13$ and $15$), although at the price of violating some of the hierarchical constraints.
-These observations lead us to conclude that, in some cases, relaxations of the original discrete problem might not be able to find the correct group-based interpretation of a signal.
+As expected, the Hierarchical Group Lasso\footnote{We used the code provided at \url{http://spams-devel.gforge.inria.fr/.}} with $p=\infty$ obtains the same solutions as the TU linear relaxation, while with $p = 2$ it also misses the solutions for $K = 21$ and $K=23$.
+The Parent-Child\footnote{We used the algorithm proposed in \cite{mosci2010primaldual}.} approach achieves more levels of sparsity (but still missing the solutions for $K=2, 13$ and $15$), although at the price of violating some of the hierarchical constraints, i.e., we count one violation when one node is selected but not its parent.
+The StructOMP approach yields only few of the solutions on the Pareto frontier, but without violating any constraints.
+These observations lead us to conclude that, in some cases, relaxations of the original discrete problem or other greedy approaches might not be able to find the correct group-based interpretation of a signal.

+In Fig.~\ref{fig:exp1_times}, we report a computational comparison between our dynamic program and the one independently proposed by Cartis and Thompson \cite{cartis2013exact}.
+We consider the problem of finding the $K = 200$ sparse rooted connected tree approximation on a binary tree of a signal of length $2^L$, with $L = 9, \ldots, 18$, whose components are randomly and uniformly drawn from $[0, 1]$.
+Despite the two algorithms have the same computational complexity, $\bigO(NKD)$ and are both implemented in Matlab, our dynamic program is between $20$ and $60$ times faster.